 CROSS-TRAIN TO BUILD MUSCLE

-To help protect your legs from the strain of running, build up strength by doing a variety of different exercises and workouts.
-This helps to reduce excessive loading to the same muscles or work the same muscles in different ways.
+To help protect your legs from the strain of running and prevent fewer injuries, build up strength by doing a variety of different exercises and workouts.
+Strength training helps to reduce excessive loading to the same muscles or work the same muscles in different ways.
 Squats, swimming, cycling, and lifting are some good examples.
 Yoga is also a beneficial way to improve your flexibility and stamina.
-Building muscle is essential to supporting the surrounding bones, tendons, and ligaments to avoid injury.
+Building muscle is essential to supporting the surrounding bones, tendons, and ligaments to avoid a running injury.

 DON’T FORGET TO REST